The Ultimate Guide to Credit Cards

 Get the Best Balance Transfer Card For Your FICO Score

-A low FICO score may limit your eligibility for a balance transfer card.
-But as this article shows, you can find an excellent card even if your credit is only fair — or worse.
+A low FICO score might limit your chances of getting a balance transfer card.
+However, as this article highlights, you can still find a great card even if your credit is only fair—or worse.

 Choose a balance transfer card based on its credit score requirements, promotional period, annual fee, the credit limit you’ll receive, and post-promotion APRs.
 Balance transfer credit cards can help you improve your credit, but you must practice discipline to obtain the best results.